GourmetArt/whitepaper/README.md

 The possession of the CST tokens will entail the right of access to the rental of a fraction of the cryptocurrency mining farm that will be located in an industrial warehouse in Malaga (Spain) enabled for this activity, and the location of the photovoltaic plant being situated in the province of Seville (Spain).

-A CryptoSolarTech `in situ´ service center will also be enabled, which will minimize the downtime of a mining equipment throughout a mainteinance phase, minimizing down-time (93.5% of minimum), thus achieving a much more efficient mining operation.
+A CryptoSolarTech 'in situ' service center will also be enabled, which will minimize the downtime of a mining equipment throughout a mainteinance phase, minimizing down-time (93.5% of minimum), thus achieving a much more efficient mining operation.

 ### 4.2 CST TOKEN SALE